-A member who is the subject of a complaint may elect to participate in an expedited disposition of an administrative investigation, described below as follows:
+A member who is the subject of a complaint may be offered the opportunity to participate in an expedited disposition of an administrative investigation, described below as follows:

-(A) Purpose of a Fast Track Discipline (FTD).
+A. Purpose of a Fast Track Discipline (FTD).

-- (1) A formal investigation and disciplinary appeal can consume considerable time and resources. - (2) On a purely voluntary basis, the subject member may wish to acknowledge having violated agency directives and then accept discipline, rather than proceeding with a formal investigation and disciplinary appeal. - (3) An FTD is designed to reduce the length of time it takes to complete an investigation. - (4) An FTD is available to address all violations of ACSO Directives, except for a Criminal Conduct violation.
+1. A formal investigation and disciplinary appeal can consume considerable time and resources.
+2. On a purely voluntary basis, the subject member may wish to acknowledge having violated agency directives and then accept discipline, rather than proceeding with a formal investigation and disciplinary appeal.
+3. An FTD is designed to reduce the length of time it takes to complete an investigation.
+4. An FTD may, if appropriate, be available to address all violations of ACSO Directives, except for a Criminal Conduct violation.

-(B) Procedures for a Fast Track Discipline (FTD).
+Procedures for a Fast Track Discipline (FTD).

-- (1) FTD Phase I - Notification of Complaint & FTD Offer - (a) When an investigating supervisor or Inspector receives a complaint, they shall review the complaint and, if eligible, offer the employee a FTD. - (b) Upon receiving a complaint, the investigating supervisor shall obtain from the Office of Professional Standards: - (i) A Tracking Number - (ii) An Employee Profile - (iii) Number of carry over discipline points, if any - (c) If the complaint is eligible for an FTD, the investigating supervisor or Inspector shall notify the subject member that they are the subject of an Administrative Investigation.
-Notification to the subject member by the investigating supervisor or Inspector may be made in person, IOC, or Employee Notice of Internal Investigation. - (d) The investigating supervisor or Inspector shall offer the subject member an opportunity to participate in an FTD. - (e) Once the investigating supervisor or Inspector offers the option of an FTD, the subject member has five (5) calendar days to respond as to whether or not he/she would like to participate in the FTD process.

-- (f) In order to initiate the FTD process, the subject member must give their response, in writing via the FTD Response form, to the investigating supervisor or Inspector within five (5) days' notice of the complaint. - (g) Upon a subject employee signing the FTD Response form, the supervisor shall complete the FTD agreement and forward the Agreement and Response forms through the Chain of Command for signatures and recommendations.
+1. FTD Phase I Notification of Complaint & FTD Offer

+- a.
+When an investigating supervisor or Inspector receives a complaint, they shall review the complaint and, if the nature or facts of an allegation indicate that a FTD is the most appropriate means of handing the complaint, may offer the employee a FTD. - b.
+Upon receiving a complaint, the investigating supervisor shall obtain from the Office of Professional Standards: - i.
+A Tracking Number - ii.
+An Employee Profile - iii.
+Number of carry over discipline points, if any - c.
+If the complaint is appropriate for a FTD, the investigating supervisor or Inspector shall notify the subject member that they are the subject of an Administrative Investigation.
+Notification to the subject member by the investigating supervisor or Inspector may be made in person, IOC, or Employee Notice of Internal Investigation. - d.
+The investigating supervisor or Inspector may offer the subject member an opportunity to participate in a FTD. - e.
+Once the investigating supervisor or Inspector offers the option of an FTD, the subject member has five (5) calendar days to respond as to whether or not he she would like to participate in the FTD process. - f.
+In order to initiate the FTD process, the subject member must give their response, in writing via the FTD Response form, to the investigating supervisor or Inspector within five (5) days notice of the complaint. - g.
+Upon a subject employee signing the FTD Response form, the supervisor shall complete the FTD agreement and forward the Agreement and Response forms through the Chain of Command for signatures and recommendations.

-(2) FTD Phase II - Chain of Command Recommendations
+2. FTD Phase II Chain of Command Recommendations

-- (a) The subject member's performance history, previous discipline history and carry over discipline points, if any, with the agency shall be considered. - (b) The FTD will go through the Chain of Command for signatures and recommendations, and then returned to the subject employee within 10 calendar days.
+- a.
+The subject member's performance history, previous discipline history and carry over discipline points, if any, with the agency shall be considered.

+- b.
+The FTD will go through the Chain of Command for signatures and recommendations, and then returned to the subject employee within 10 calendar days.

-(3) FTD Phase III - Final Review and Acceptance of FTD
+3. FTD Phase III Final Review and Acceptance of FTD